dogoncouch/LogESP/docs/risk/nonadv_threat.md

 - `info_source` - the source of information on the threat source
 - `tier` - the information source tier (organization-wide, department-wide, or localized)
 - `in_scope` - whether or not the threat source in within the scope of risk management
-- `range_of_effect` - the threat source's range of effect (scale of 1 to 100
+- `range_of_effect` - the threat source's range of effect (scale of 1 to 100)

 ## Risk Conditions
-Vulnerabilities are conditions that make a threat event more likely to happen.
+Risk conditions are predisposing conditions that make a threat event more likely to happen.

-- `name` - the vulnerability name
+- `name` - the condition name
-- `desc` - a description of the vulnerability
+- `desc` - a description of the condition
-- `vuln_type` - the vulnerability type
+- `vuln_type` - the condition type
-- `info_source` - the source of information on the threat source
+- `info_source` - the source of information on the condition
 - `tier` - the information source tier (organization-wide, department-wide, or localized)
 - `pervasiveness` - the vulnerability's level of severity (scale of 1 to 100)